BJ-Resultay/playing-card-games/README.md

 - Python Indent

     This automatically sets my cursor at the correct indentation.
-    Though I am not keen on hanging indents very much.
+    However, I am not keen on hanging indents very much.

 - Todo Tree